ptmt/ptmt.github.com/_posts/2015-08-25-mio-fuse-review.md

 ![Cold water](/images/2015/mio-waterproof.jpg)

 Visualization.
-When I was in metro, I saw the girl.
-Is my hear.
+So that's the point of this graphic without knowing context?

 ![Screenshot from MIO Go](/images/2015/mio-hikingat1000m.png)